nikhil153/Enigma-PD-WML/README.md

   sub-3
   ```

-- `s` : Comma-separated list of subjects to include in the analysis, e.g. `-s sub-1,sub-2,sub-3`
+- `-s` : Comma-separated list of subjects to include in the analysis, e.g. `-s sub-1,sub-2,sub-3`

 > [!NOTE]
 > If both `-f` and `-s` are omitted, the pipeline will be run on all subjects.